 Fish and seafood have a wide variety of health benefits.
 Yet, you want to be sure your seafood is safe to eat from contaminants and high levels of mercury, which can be dangerous to your health.
-Here’s a list of the fish never to eat and what you can eat instead to stay healthy.
+Here’s a list of the fish never to eat and what you can eat to stay healthy.

 Why eat fish?